Managing symptoms of myeloma

 Kidney damage

 Kidney problems can develop in people with myeloma for several reasons.
 The paraprotein produced by myeloma cells can cause blockages or inflammation and damage the kidneys.
-This is particularly common with the Bence Jones protein.
+This is common with the Bence Jones protein.

 Other complications of myeloma, such as dehydration, infection and hypercalcaemia, can also damage the kidneys, as can some of the drugs used to treat myeloma and its symptoms.